How to Install Strawberry on Ubuntu 26.04, 24.04 and 22.04

 Install Strawberry from Ubuntu repositories

 The default APT package is the easiest path on Ubuntu 26.04 and 24.04.
-Ubuntu 26.04 already ships the current 1.2.x branch, Ubuntu 24.04 stays on the older 1.0.x package, and Ubuntu 22.04 has no Strawberry package in the default repositories.
+Ubuntu 26.04 ships a 1.2.x build close to the current upstream branch, Ubuntu 24.04 stays on the older 1.0.x package, and Ubuntu 22.04 has no Strawberry package in the default repositories.

 Strawberry comes from Universe on the releases that package it.
-Standard Ubuntu installs usually have that component enabled already, but trimmed images can disable it, so use the guide to enable Universe and Multiverse in Ubuntu if the policy check below shows no candidate on 26.04 or 24.04.
+Standard Ubuntu installs usually have that component enabled already, but trimmed images can disable it, so use the guide to enable Universe and Multiverse in Ubuntu if the policy check shows no candidate on 26.04 or 24.04.

 Ubuntu releaseDefault StrawberryAvailability